 Liang is the co-founder of Commons Office—a research-minded design practice embracing a trans-scalar and trans-disciplinary approach to architecture and urbanism.
 Prior to founding Commons Office, he practiced internationally at Herzog & de Meuron, SOM, WW Architecture, and Atelier Liu Yuyang Architects, where he worked on multi-scalar architecture and urban design projects including the Skolkovo University in Moscow, Tanjong Pagar Center in Singapore, and the Anting Auto Town R&D Harbor in Shanghai.

-Liang holds a Master of Architecture in Urban Design degree with distinction from the GSD where he was awarded the Harvard GSD Urban Planning and Design Thesis Prize and the Clifford Wong Prize in Housing Design.
-He also holds a Master of Architecture degree from Rice University where he won the Morris R. Pitman Award in Architecture and the Fondren Research Award.
-Liang received his Bachelor of Architecture degree from Harbin Institute of Technology in China, where he was the recipient of the National Scholarship by the Ministry of Education of China.
+Liang received his Doctor of Design degree from Harvard University.
+Previously, he completed his Master of Architecture in Urban Design degree with distinction from the GSD, where he was awarded the Urban Design Thesis Prize and the Clifford Wong Prize in Housing Design.
+He also holds a Master of Architecture degree from Rice University, where he won the Morris R. Pitman Award in Architecture and the Fondren Research Award.